theVicoH/speg-chat/README.md

 - Java 21 or higher
 - Maven
 - .NET Framework (for the WPF client)
-- Docker and Docker Compose (optional)
+- Docker and Docker Compose
+- MariaDB

 ### Environment Setup